learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/lectures/intro-to-jquery/LECTURE.md

 ### Events

 #### Document Ready
-+ You’ll notice that here we are calling the ready method on the `$(document)` object and that ready function takes an argument that is another function.
++ You'll notice that here we are calling the ready method on the `$(document)` object and that ready function takes an argument that is another function.
 This happens a lot in jQuery.
-+ Our javascript files often get loaded before any other elements on our page.
++ Our JavaScript files often get loaded before any other elements on our page.
 This can be dangerous if we want to access the DOM before it has loaded
 + If we apply jQuery selectors before any DOM elements have loaded on our page then nothing will happen since those elements don't exist yet
 + Using Document Ready is the same as saying, "Okay, as soon as the page is done loading, apply all of our cool jQuery methods"